 This service level agreement (“SLA”) is made part of and incorporated into the Master Service Agreement or Professional Service Agreement (the “Agreement”) including any SOW made part of the Agreement that references this SLA between Symphony Talent, LLC (“Symphony Talent”) and the Client identified in such Agreement.
 Unless separately defined in this SLA, the terms defined in the Agreement will have the meanings given them in those documents.
 Client and Symphony Talent agree that this SLA will govern support provided by Symphony Talent with respect to Hosted Services and that it may change from time to time with notice provided through the Hosted Services.

-3. System availability.
-Symphony Talent shall make all commercially reasonable efforts to have the System available twenty-four (24) hours a day seven days a week ninety-nine percent (99%) of the time in any calendar month, except for Excluded Downtime.
+Symphony Talent shall make all commercially reasonable efforts to have the System available twenty-four (24) hours a day seven days a week ninety-nine and a half percent (99.5%) of the time in any calendar month, except for Excluded Downtime.
 System unavailability shall mean either the System is not accessible, or if accessible, a substantial portion of the main features and functionality are not available to Clients.

 3.1 Client’s sole and exclusive remedy for Symphony Talent’s failure to meet the ninety-nine percent (99%) availability shall be a prorated credit of the applicable fee for the Hosted Services in that calendar month.
 This credit (“Credit”) shall be determined by the table below and shall in no event exceed one hundred percent (100%) of the monthly services fee.

 3.2 Client’s request for Credit must be made in writing during the thirty (30) days following the end of the month of the lower service level.
+Client must request such Credit by sending an email to firstname.lastname@example.org.
 Symphony Talent may report any Credit owed to Client on a monthly basis, and Symphony Talent shall have the option to apply such Credit against any current or future fees, or provide Client a refund.
 Credit hereunder shall be Client’s sole remedy in the event Services are unavailable, denied, or degraded or unusable.

 4. Maintenance Procedures.